CSchoel/dozeloc/README.md

 Dozeloc does not require any packages outside the Python standard library.
 However, some distributions (including Ubuntu) do not install the full standard library but leave out the `tkinter` module.
-In these cases you need to install the additional package `python-tk`.
+In these cases you need to install the additional package `python-tk` or `python3-tk`.